cxxpxr/MirrorConsoleCommands/README.md

 This is an addon for mirror that allows commands to be entered into the console.

 # How to use
+1. Install the latest release into your project.
-1. Add ServerConsole.cs to your NetworkManager.
+2. Add ServerConsole.cs to your NetworkManager.
-2. Follow add the Attribute [Cooper.ConsoleCommand("CommandNameHere")] to your method
+3. Follow add the Attribute [Cooper.ConsoleCommand("CommandNameHere")] to your method
-3. Take a look at the example commands in DefaultCommands.cs
+4. Take a look at the example commands in DefaultCommands.cs
-4. Profit!
+5. Profit!

 # Special Thanks
 Thank you to Garry Newman, who provided some of the boilerplate code for allowing input into the console.